Atomic-superfluid heat engines controlled by twisted light: Ideal Otto cycle

 up to second order in $\tilde{G}$, upon using the facts that $\tilde{G} \ll \omega_{c,d}$, $-\bar{\Delta}_i \gg \omega_{c,d} $, and $-\bar{\Delta}_f \ll \omega_{c,d}$.
 One can note, in particular, that increased values of the OAM ($\ell$) gives rise to improved efficiencies, making it a tunable control parameter to boost the performance of such a device.

-Although this seemingly-innocuous framework described above can naively lead to efficiencies arbitrarily close to one, it should be noted that the other two polaritonic branches will also have to be taken into account.
-While one can safely conclude that the branch $C$ which remains phononlike for all values of the detuning can perform no useful work in a cyclic operation due to operating between the same temperatures, the branch $B$ which behaves in a complementary fashion compared to $A$ gives rise to negative values of the work done and this would decrease the overall efficiency of the cavity-controlled BEC heat engine.
-Thus, our results as discussed so far neither violate the principles of thermodynamics, nor should they be interpreted as surpassing the known limits on the efficiency of quantum heat engines.
-The novel aspect, however, is the significant control on the performance of such an atomic quantum heat engine rendered by the OAM degree of freedom, easily controllable in an experimental setup involving ultracold atoms and a cavity.
+Although this seemingly-innocuous framework described above can naively lead to efficiencies arbitrarily close to one, it should be noted that the other two polariton branches will also have to be taken into account.
+In particular, the branch $B$ which behaves in a complementary fashion compared to $A$ gives rise to negative values of the work done and this would decrease the overall efficiency of the cavity-controlled BEC heat engine.
+Thus our results as discussed so far neither violate the principles of thermodynamics, nor should they be interpreted as surpassing the known limits on the efficiency of quantum heat engines.
+The novel aspect, however, is the significant control on the performance of such an atomic quantum heat engine rendered by the OAM degree of freedom, easily controllable in an experimental setup involving ultracold atoms and an optical cavity.